thienvann12924/Snack-Game/README.md

 # Snake Game Made with Python [Pygame]

+# For SOM Admin: You can click this releases to download zip file: https://github.com/thienvann12924/Snack-Game/releases/tag/v1.0/SnakeGame.zip

 **Welcome to the Snake Game!** 🐍🎮

 Enjoy the classic Snake Game implemented in Python using the Pygame library.
 Control a growing snake as it navigates the game board, eating food and avoiding collisions.
 Customize game settings, challenge your reflexes, and have fun with this timeless arcade game.